zhangxingshuo/gr-replay/README.md

 `python RCcontrol.py`

 which will open up a blank window.
 Click on the window.
-Now, the keys q, w, e, a, d, z, x, and c will control the RC car.
+Now, the keys Q, W, E, A, D, Z, X, and C will control the RC car.